has a career in computing and internet research

-Paul joined the BBC in 1995 as a
+He joined the BBC in 1995 as an

 internet grew in significance, Paul was able to

-the realities of his work in the BBC.
+the realities of his work in journalism.
 As a

 online research and investigation.

 Investigation Support project.
 This sees

 Out, BBC News, BBC Online, local & national